Table of Contents

 - The tool should enable users to extend their testing scripts, for example, by adding more stages or facilitating the creation of complicated processes.

-- The solution should have a reusability functionality that allows testing scripts to recall a new business process anytime required, such as login or logout.
+- The solution should have a reusability functionality that allows testing scripts to recall a new business process time required, such as login or logout.

 - Capability to test all data-driven test cases